Share!

 Reset MySQL password in FreeBSD

-Just another post for my archive icon smile Reset MySQL password in FreeBSD
+Just another post for my archive 🙂

 One our sandbox accidently delete root account with host ‘localhost’.
 We need to recover the account by grant new root account back into system.